softmatterlab/deeplay/README.md

 ```

 ## Generating `.rst` Files with the Script

+This step will be done automatically by the code.

 A Python script `generate_doc_markdown.py` is provided to automate the `.rst` creation.
 It: